OmarAly23/CS321_Project/README.md

 ### Phase 1:
   - Reading scheduling data from a file and implementing three scheduling algorithms.
   - Create the shared memory
+### Phase 2:
+  - Implementing the remaining algorithms
+  - Create the threads for each of the scheduling algorithms